sulami/1brc.rs/README.md

 Buffering the output is slower than not to, probably because we're writing just one big line anyway, so it wouldn't flush before we're done writing anyway.

-I was wondering if using just a `f32` for the sum could work out without losing too much precision, but it doesn't make it faster, so there's no point.

 In a personal first, I have tried profile-guided optimization (via `cargo pgo`), but the result was actually slower than a regular release build.